-- Keep electric cords out of reach or securely hidden from your curious fur baby.
-Ex.
-Behind furniture or up high (unless you have a cat and then you’ll have to be more creative…best of luck!)
+- Keep the electric cords out of reach or hidden.
 Even if your pet leaves the year-round cords in your home alone, they may not do the same for new and exciting ones with sparkling lights.
-Remember that anytime we make changes in THEIR home they will be curious, and no doubt investigate.
-Always remember not to underestimate what they may do when new cords appear in their space.
+Remember that anytime we make changes in THEIR home, they will be curious.
+Remember not to underestimate what they may do when new cords appear in their space.

-- Seasonal plants are a much-loved gift and decoration this time of year.
-While they are beautiful a number of these festive flowers are extremely poisonous to our pets if ingested.
-A few of the most popular ones to be aware of are Holly, the beloved Mistletoe, and Poinsettias.
-Before bringing a seasonal plant into your home check the full list of plants toxic to pets.
+- Be aware of the seasonal plants you purchase.
+While they are beautiful, many of these festive flowers are highly poisonous to our pets if ingested.
+A few of the most popular ones to be aware of are Holly, Mistletoe, and Poinsettias.
+Before bringing a seasonal plant into your home, check the full list of plants toxic to pets.
 (Need more information on toxic plants?
-Read our blog from July!)
+Read our blog from July, 2020!)

-- Tinsel and Ribbon are two of the most popular décor items to play with for our feline friends.
-The sparkle of the tinsel, the flow of a beautiful ribbon, it’s just too much for a kitty to stand!
-For tinsel the biggest concern is ingesting it which can cause severe blockage and intestinal issues.
-While playing with ribbons is an incredibly fun past time our pets can become tangled up quickly.
-If wrapped around their neck or paws it can send them into a panic and escalate the situation rapidly.
-In addition, many ribbons have wiring in them which has potential to poke out an eye or even be chewed off and ingested.
+- Keep tinsel and ribbon out of reach.
+The sparkle of the tinsel, the flow of a ribbon, is too much for a kitty to stand!
+For tinsel, the biggest concern is ingesting it, which can cause severe blockage and intestinal issues.
+While playing with ribbons is an enjoyable pastime, our pets can become tangled up quickly.
+If wrapped around their neck or paws, it can send them into a panic and escalate the situation.
+In addition, many ribbons have wiring in them, which can poke an eye or even be chewed off and ingested.
 Keep a watchful eye out for any tinsel and ribbon playing this holiday.

-- From candles to fires, festive flames are another given this time of year.
-Who doesn’t love a festive scented candle to really fill the home with holiday spirit or the sacred ritual of lighting a menorah?
-Whether you are lighting up for fun, warmth, or practicing an important tradition always keep these meaningful flames out of reach of pets.
-They can become all too mesmerized by the glow or accidentally bump the furniture with a burning candle.
-Never keep your pet in a closed room with any type of flame.
+- Keep an eye on festive flames.
+Whether you are lighting up some candles for fun, warmth, or practicing an important tradition, always keep these flames out of reach of pets.
+They can become too mesmerized by the glow or accidentally bump the furniture with a burning candle.
+Never keep your pet in a closed room with any flame.

 The Christmas Tree

 - Chewing on branches.
-Ingestion of pine needles or plastic can cause major blockage in the intestines as well as other health complications.
-If you notice your dog or cat taking a nibble it is important to discourage that behavior and consider moving the tree out of their reach.
-If your pet insists on chewing on the tree, try spraying some Bitter Yuck (safe for dogs and cats) to deter them.
+Ingestion of pine needles or plastic needles can cause major blockages in your pets’ intestines and other health complications.
+Be sure to discourage biting or chewing the tree.
+If the behavior continues, consider moving or guarding the tree away from them.
+You can also try spraying some Bitter Yuck (safe for dogs and cats) to deter them.

 - Tree Water.
-If your dog is anything like mine, they sure do love getting a drink from ANYWHERE that isn’t their water bowl.
-The water in a tree stand can contain dangerous chemicals that could harm your pet.
+The water in a tree stand can contain dangerous chemicals.
 Avoid letting your pets sneak a sip from the tree base to keep them safe.
 Use a tree skirt to cover the opening of the tree base to keep your pet from being able to drink from it.

 - Tree Lights.
-Sparkling lights are pretty much a given during the holidays, but we can be cognizant of how we position them to make them less attractive to our pets.
-Rather than draping them around the outer edge of your tree try placing them closer to the trunk of the tree.
+Sparkling lights draped on the edge of a tree can lead to your pets pawing or getting tangled in the cords.
+Rather than draping them around the outer edge of your tree, try placing them closer to the trunk of the tree.
 The illumination will still be there while making them far less tempting to our fur babies.